Living in Free Union, VA | Toby Beavers Realtor Guide

 Nearby trails and public recreation areas in the greater Albemarle region expand options for hiking, birding, and equestrian sport.

-Free Union sits near a cluster of vineyards and tasting rooms on the western slopes of the Piedmont.
+Free Union sits near a cluster of vineyards and tasting rooms on the eastern slopes of the Piedmont (Blue Ridge Mountains).

 The Monticello Wine Trail and its nearby members are easy drives and include a range of tasting experiences from small boutique vineyards to larger established wineries.

-Notable nearby spots you might visit include Glass House Winery, DuCard Vineyards, Stinson Vineyards, and several small farms that host seasonal markets and pick your own events.
+Notable nearby spots you might visit include Glass House Winery and Stinson Vineyards, and several small farms that host seasonal markets and pick-your-own events.

 Wineries are a strong amenity for social life and weekend entertainment in this part of Virginia.